iamnagrecha/iamnagrecha/README.md

 ## 🤝 Let’s Connect

-If you're building AML systems, scaling compliance infrastructure, or exploring RegTech — I’m always open to meaningful conversations.
+If you're building data, AI, or compliance systems — or exploring tech innovation — I’m always open to meaningful conversations.